How to Advertise on Boston Radio

 Step 4: Determine How Long an Advertising Campaign on Boston Radio Should Last

-The US Small Business Administration recommends that every Boston small business advertise consistently.
+The US Small Business Administration recommends that every New England area small business advertise consistently.
 “Think you have a great product?” asks the SBA.

 Henry Ford believed continual advertising was a wise investment.
 “Saving money by not advertising,” he claimed, “is like stopping a clock to save time.”

-The most successful New England area marketers avoid “going dark” or stopping their advertising.
+The most successful Boston area marketers avoid “going dark” or stopping their advertising.
 In other words, they advertise consistently.
 These local business owners know that there are always consumers in the buying cycle for their products and services.
 Converting these prospects to customers is critical to their success.

 Ongoing advertising strategies comprise individual campaigns that run throughout the year.
 The duration of each of these campaigns is determined by the underlying marketing objective.
 There are times when these campaigns run concurrently, but most often, they are rolled-out sequentially.

 Again, if a particular campaign has a branding objective, then a longer campaign is required.
 Remember, a branding campaign is focused on convincing consumers to believe something about a product or business.
 Creating or altering a belief usually takes time and repetition of message (frequency).
 Therefore, branding campaigns often run for extended periods and can be scheduled continuously or in well-timed “pulses”.

 For instance, a Framingham area hardware store owner might need to convince loyal Home Depot shoppers that his store provides better do-it-yourself advice.
 Brand advertising is crucial to change the habits and loyalties of a competitor’s customers.
 To be successful with this objective will require frequency of message over time.

 When a campaign on Boston radio is promotional in nature, it typically lasts for a shorter timeframe.
 Keep in mind, the purpose of a promotional campaign is to compel a consumer to take immediate action.